anhcraft/config/INTERNAL.md

 ## Conversion
 - The process of converting a complex data type into a simple data type is called normalization.
 - The process of converting a simple data type into a complex data type is called denormalization.
-- (De)normalization does not guarantee consistency.
-It is dependent on type-adapting and value processing.
+- Conversion does not guarantee consistency.
+It depends on type-adapting and value processing.

 # Factory
 - The factory is the central instance containing built-in and custom-registered components.